-- Assumptions based on 4.5% annual savings estimate derived from conservative reduction in actual overtime spend reduction realized of 5%-20% at Kansas Juvenile Correctional Facility - No assumed significant costs to implement Department of Justice staffing analysis strategy within codified overtime reduction strategy
+- Assumptions based on 4.5 percent annual savings estimate, derived from conservative reduction in actual overtime spend reduction realized of 5 percent to 20 percent at Kansas Juvenile Correctional Facility. - No assumed significant costs to implement the

+Department of Justice staffing analysis strategy within codified overtime reduction strategy.

-Assumed projection of prison population in accordance with historic actuals and Sentencing Commission predictions
+Assumed projection of prison population in accordance with historic actuals and Sentencing Commission predictions.

-- Task an internal KDOC team member and process expert from KJCC to collaborate on how to codify KJCC's best practices - Incorporate input from wardens that serve adult populations and synthesize their input with Department of Justice staffing analysis - Establish new staffing guidelines as a KDOC strategic mission for the second half of FY16 and beyond
+- Task an internal KDOC team member and process expert from KJCC to collaborate on how to codify KJCC's best practices. - Incorporate input from wardens that serve adult populations and synthesize their input with Department of Justice staffing analysis. - Establish new staffing guidelines as a KDOC strategic mission for the second half of FY16 and beyond.